dodgyrabbit/streamdeck-ui/README.md

 #### Catch exception for invalid command
 An invalid command with make Streamdeck UI hang.
 This change catches the exception and logs a warning.

+#### "Configure" menu item added to notification area
+In addition to just double clicking, you have a menu item called Configure that shows the main config window.

 ![Streamdeck UI Usage Example](art/example.gif)

 ## Key Features